tenors-network/tenors-network.github.io/TenorsNetwork/Tensors.md

 ---
 title: Tensors
 ---

-This is a first try to present tensors
+#decomposition

+What are tensors ?

 ## Multlinear tensors